-12.6 UIC and NOOP
+12.6.
+UIC and NOOP

-As noted earlier, the UIC key word on the TRAN line will disable the DCOP calculation, and result in Xyce immediately going to transient.
-If the user specifies .IC, .NODESET, or .DCOP input, then the transient calculation will use the specified initial values as the initial starting point.
-The NOOP keyword works exactly the same way as UIC.
+As noted earlier, the 'UIC' key word on the 'TRAN' line will disable the DCOP calculation, and result in Xyce immediately going to transient.
+If the user specifies '.IC' or '.NODESET', then the transient calculation will use the specified initial values as the initial starting point.
+The 'NOOP' keyword works exactly the same way as 'UIC'.